K7S3/K7-Shell/README.md

 # K7_SHELL

 Shell Written in C language.
+The filenames correspond to each of the builtin feature.

 ## COMPILE
 ```make```